 Five apartment blocks have been realized on a site that formerly housed a school building.
 Two contain 64 age-friendly apartments which are managed by housing corporation Arcade.
 The other three house 119 intramural care apartments of health care provider Saffier.
 Communal facilities such as a restaurant, a hairdresser and a physiotherapist are located on the ground floors and are also open to the neighbourhood.

 Moerwijk is a typical Dudok neighbourhood.
 The urban tissue is in between building blocks and a “stamp” plan.
 The neighbourhood has mainly a green character.
 On various places, there are differentiated volumes with an equally differentiated programme.
 As was on the location Westhovenplein, where a high school was situated.

 The starting points were formulated in a workshop with all involved parties.
-Here, additional to the residential programme, the social aspect was deemed pivotal.
+Here, additional to the residential programme, the social value was deemed pivotal.
 In short: creating a community.
-This led to the concept: “living together, caring together”.
+This led to the concept “living together, caring together”.

 The emergence of the multi-cultural society, ageing, the increase in single households and the related anonymity, require that the city of the future needs to offer space for creating communities.
 Living together, caring together is in that sense a concept that can be used as a blueprint for many different places.

 The project has been rewarded with the Berlage flag and pennant: a prize for the best architecture in The Hague as voted by the jury and public.